Lingo (Dutch game show): History

-Starting in 1989, the show aired weekly, later daily on one of the Netherlands' public television channels, broadcast by VARA.
+Starting in 1989, the show aired weekly, later daily on one of the Dutch public television channels, broadcast by VARA.
 It was presented by Robert ten Brink and later by François Boulangé.

 In 2000, Lingo was taken over by TROS and serious changes were carried out.
 The duration of the programme was shortened and the Nationale Postcode Loterij (National Postcode Lottery) started publishing the 'Postcode Lingo' lottery results.
 By both modifying the play time and significantly reducing the number of words, the points and therefore the prize money that teams could win diminished.
 The rules of the show had also changed, particularly the final round (as previously discussed).
 Also, Nance became the new host and Michiel Eijsbouts became the new jury.

 With Nance's transition from TROS to SBS in September 2005, a new host took over: Lucille Werner, who had previously hosted Get The Picture and Michiel Eijsbouts (the jury) was replaced by JP (Jan Peter Pellemans).
 On July 30, 2014, it was announced that Lingo would stop producing new episodes starting in September 2014 due to declining ratings.
 The last episode on public television aired on October 2, 2014.

 The show returned on August 26, 2019, on the commercial channel SBS6 with Jan Versteegh as the new host.
 In 2022, the show was transferred to commercial channel Net5.
 The final episode was aired on June 9, 2023.

 The hosts of the show included: